josemagalhaes1996/smart-crawler-big-data-integration/README.md

 2. Clone the git repository;
 3. Configure as Maven project;

 ## Deployment

-Maven package each consumer or producer to your needs, and deploy them in the Big Data infrastructure.
+Maven package and deploy them in the Big Data infrastructure.

 ## Built With